This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 - Hands-On Large Language Models - Deeper coverage of RAG, embeddings, agent patterns, and LLM infrastructure choices.

-- AI Engineering - From demo apps to production systems: reliability, evaluation, and cost management.
+- AI Engineering - From demo apps to working systems: reliability, evaluation, and cost management.

 - OWASP Top 10 in System Design - Prompt-injection risks and baseline security controls for GenAI applications.